 CFLs (compact fluorescent lights) should be replaced after six months of use.
 While they may still appear to be bright, they lose a significant amount of their full-spectrum light over time.
 A plant's growth depends on getting sufficient energy from two parts of the light spectrum - red and blue - that are invisible to us.
 Without that energy, they can't flourish.

-If you have checked all of the points above (Water, Lights, Aeration, Nutrients) but the growth of your plants is stunted, or if their leaves are yellowing or browning, there could be other reasons:
+If you have checked all of the points above (Lights, Pump/Aerator, Nutrients) but the growth of your plants is stunted, or if their leaves are yellowing or browning, there could be other reasons:

-1) Your nutrient solution has become too strong.
-This can occur if there are lots of dissolved minerals in your source water, or if your Seed Kit has been growing a long time without a rinse-and-refill.
+There is a nutrient imbalance in your water.
+Your nutrient solution can become too strong if there are lots of dissolved minerals in your source water, or if your Seed Kit has been growing a long time without a rinse-and-refill.
 Nutrient imbalance usually manifests as yellowing of the leaves or browning of leaf edges, and if not corrected can lead to plant death.
 You can correct this imbalance by doing a Rinse-and-Refill.